 This is an advanced course for students who wish to explore the area of recovery and identification of human skeletal remains.
 This class is offered as an introduction to the field of Forensic Science.
 It also provides us with opportunity to see an application of scientific knowledge to jurisprudence.
 A detailed look into the events surrounding death will be examined.
 Since we will deal directly with the human body, some prior knowledge of the human body will be helpful although we will cover this material in class.

-Anthropological approaches to the cross-cultural study of gender relations with emphasis on societies of the non-Western world.
+Anthropological approaches to the cross-cultural study of gender relations and sexuality with emphasis on societies of the non-Western world.
 Topics vary.

 ORIGINS OF GENDER

 This course presents theory, methods and case studies examining the role of women in human societies from our earliest origins through the beginning of the modern period.
 The dominant discipline in this inquiry is archaeological anthropology, but relevant material from sociology, biology, history and other fields will also be covered.
 No previous knowledge of any one field is expected, but exposure to the social sciences is desirable.
 My goal for this course is that you will leave with a better understanding of the role of women in past human societies, envision some of the trajectories that have led to contemporary social formations and be able to envision how the past, present and future are connected.